-One of the most well-known symptoms of Lyme disease is the classic “bull’s eye” rash (erythema migrans) that appears several days, or sometimes weeks, after getting a tick bite.
-For the bull’s eye rash, redness extends outward from the tick bite with an outer more prominent red ring.
+One of the most well-known of the early signs and symptoms of Lyme disease is the classic “bull’s-eye” rash (erythema migrans) that appears several days, or sometimes weeks, after getting a tick bite.
+For the bull’s-eye rash, redness extends outward from the tick bite with an outer more prominent red ring.

-Although the bull’s eye rash has long been considered definitive proof of Lyme disease, and considered more accurate than lab tests, even the rash may not be absolute.
-Only 1/3 of people with Lyme disease will get the rash, and only 10% of reported bull’s eye rashes are associated with the presence of borrelia in the blood (there are other types of microbes that can also cause the rash).
+Although the bull’s eye rash has long been considered definitive proof of Lyme disease, and considered more accurate than laboratory blood tests, even the rash may not be absolute.
+Only one third of people with Lyme disease will get the rash, and only 10% of reported bull’s-eye rashes are associated with the presence of Borrelia in the blood.
+(There are other types of microbes that can also cause the rash.)